bonitasoft/bonita-migration/README.md

-bonita-migration
+Bonita Update Tool
 =================

 What it does?
 -------------
-This project migrates an installed Bonita community instance from one version to another.
+This project updates an installed Bonita community instance from one version to another.

-Build migration
+Build Update Tool
 ---------------
 ```
 ./gradlew build